jvalderrama/devo/README.md

 ## EC2 Instance

-By other hand a EC2 instance needs to be created, therefore a terraform recipe is given:
+By other hand an EC2 instance needs to be created, therefore a terraform recipe is given:

-Go to **devo/terraform** folder
+Go to **devo/terraform** folder, it has:

 1. Create main file (AWS provider with credentials)
 2. Create a VPC on AWS